telefonicaid/fiware-orion/doc/manuals/contribution_guide.md

   * 'condition glue operators' (`&&`, `||`) MUST be preceded and superceded by space: ` && `, ` || `.
   * all operators (`==`, `>` ...)
 MUST be preceded and superceded by space: `if (a == 7) ...`
   * NO space after `(`, nor before `)`
-* After a comma, always a space, just like for normal text.
+* After a comma, one space, just like for normal text.
 The exception is when horizontal alignment helps readability when commas may be followed by more than one space:

 ```